 - Store layout: Visualize what the space will look like with your pop-up.
 You’ll need to think about your ability to not only display products for customers but also stock extra inventory out of sight.

 - Rent: Determine the rate and the time frame you will operate your store and understand the included extras such as parking.
-Remember to include any costs for required insurance.
+Remember to include any costs for the required insurance.

 - Modifications to the space: Making the store fit your vision could require physical changes.
 Make sure you and the landlord agree on what is and is not acceptable.

-Step 4.
-Obtain Licenses & Permits
+Step 5: Obtain Licenses & Permits

+Perhaps the most tedious part of learning how to open a pop-up shop is navigating the laws and regulations.
 Your required licenses and permits depend on many different factors, including location and what types of activities you plan to have at the pop-up shop.
 At a bare minimum, you’ll want to have the following:

-- Business license and business registration
+- Business license

 - State sales tax permit